go-vikunja/vikunja/Featurecreep.md

 * [ ] Tests
 * [ ] Check if only needed things are queried from the db when accessing dav (for ex. no need to get all tasks when we act

+### General features

+* [x] Deps nach mod umziehen
+* [x] Performance bei rechtchecks verbessern
+  * User & Teamright sollte sich für n rechte in einer Funktion testen lassen
+* [x] Colors for tasks
+* [x] /info endpoint, in dem dann zb die limits und version etc steht
+* [x] Bindata for templates
+* [x] User struct should have a field for the avatar url (-> gravatar md5 calculated by the backend)
+* [ ] Endpoint to get all possible rights with description and code
+* [ ] Reminders via mail
+* [ ] Be able to "really" delete the account -> delete all lists and move ownership for others
+* [ ] Deprecate /namespaces/{id}/lists in favour of namespace.ReadOne() <-- should also return the lists
+* [ ] Colors for lists and namespaces -> Up to the frontend to implement these
+* [ ] Create tasks from a text/markdown file (maybe frontend only)
+* [ ] All `ReadAll` methods should return the number of items per page, the number of items on this page, the total pages and the items
+      -> Check if there's a way to do that efficently.
+Maybe only implementing it in the web handler.
+* [ ] Move lists between namespaces -> Extra endpoint

 ### Infra

 * [ ] Debian package should have a service file